andreasabel/inCode/entry/practical-dependent-types-in-haskell-1.md

 But now, we get the assurance that the matrices and vectors all fit each-other, at compile-time.
 GHC basically writes our code for us.
-The operations all demand vectors and matrices that “fit together”:
+The operations all demand vectors and matrices that “fit together”, so you can only ever multiply a matrix by a properly sized vector.

 ``` {.haskell}
 (+)  :: KnownNat n